tsierocinski/assignment/README.md

-# Report for the technical assignment from SOPHIA Genetics
+# Report for the technical assignment from SG
 # January 14th, 2020